It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

-Generalized Anxiety Disorder, often referred to as GAD, affects about 14 percent of the Australian adult population, and twice as many women as men, according to Sane Australia.
+Generalized Anxiety Disorder, often referred to as GAD, affects about 14% of the Australian adult population, and twice as many women as men, according to Sane Australia.
 Its onset usually occurs between adolescence and middle age.
 Those suffering from a generalized anxiety disorder might obsess over health issues, family relationships, their finances or their job security.
 Although some of their concerns might be valid, a generalized anxiety disorder is usually characterized by an exaggerated sense of the severity of the problem.
-This type of thinking can eventually create behavior patterns trigger a classic case of self-fulfilling prophecy.
+This type of thinking can eventually create behaviour patterns that trigger a classic case of self-fulfilling prophecy.
 A vicious cycle ensues.

 Massage therapy, sometimes in conjunction with psychotherapy, can help alleviate some of the symptoms, whilst breaking the cycle of destructive thought patterns.

 - Feeling lightheaded

 - Hot flashes

 - Difficulty swallowing